 las tunas / the fruit I had been looking for, 2020

-Thoughts come to me as a swarm in the space around my skull like the black flightless beetles that crawl and cling to their flores.
-One by one I watch them climb over each other in their gluttony, coating their swollen bodies with bright yellow pollen they will hoard and keep for themselves.
-When they are done, once wide open forms wilt and close in the evening shade.
-Empty and exhausted, they fall to the ground in pieces for a fruit to take its place.
+Thoughts come to me in a swarm that never settles, like the black flightless cacti beetles that mock and crawl around clusters of protective spines so they can cling to the flores they came here for.
+One by one I watch them climb over each other in gluttony, coating their swollen bodies with bright yellow pollen they will hoard and keep for themselves.
+Only when they are bloated and finished, the once wide open forms with pallettes like small fires will wilt and close in the shade.
+Empty and exhausted they fall to the ground where they will lay to rest in pieces so fleshy pink fruits can take its place.

-I hold their sunburnt petals too tightly, feeling what’s left of their spines settle sharply into my soft palms.
+I hold their sunburnt petals too tightly while what's left of their spines slip sharply into my palms.

 I want to tell them how happy I am to carry them with me.